rtic-rs/rtic/book/en/src/internals/conceptual_view.md

 ## spawning

-Any task may influence the context via the "spawn" API, adding tasks to the queues for later execution.
+Any task may influence the execution context via the "spawn" API, adding tasks to the queues for later execution.

-The defined priority of the task spawned determines te queue it lands in.
+The defined priority of the task spawned determines the queue it lands in.